shielings/waltonpedia/README.md

 - (Mostly) Open - public access for non-sensitive data
 - Editable by any Walton Centre staff willing to make improvements
 - Pervasive (access from anywhere with internet, on any device with a web browser)
-- Consistent - no more "this is an old PDF" found in an email
+- Consistent - no more "old PDFs" found in emails
 - Highly auditable - every update to every page is kept and labelled with the author's name.
 Recent changes are highlighted for scrutiny by other editors.
 - Enjoyable to use which retains a sparkle of our personalities!